jandaii/hw-software/README.md

 ## Homework 3: Santorini (Part 1)

-In this assignment, you will design and implement the core logic of a board game called Santorini (without god cards) **in and only in Java**.
+In this assignment, you will design and implement the core logic of a board game called Santorini (without god cards) in and only in Java.
 The focus of this assignment is on considering design alternatives for code.
 In Homework 5, we will revisit the game and extend it with god cards, with a GUI, and with an AI opponent.

 This assignment is intended as a gentle introduction to modeling on a relatively simple problem, but it requires going through all steps of the design process.
+There are two milestones for this assignment:
+* Milestone 3a: You will design your implementation of Santorini and submit design documents by Monday, February 13.
+* Milestone 3b: You will implement and test your design of Santorini by Monday, February 20.

 This assignment has the following learning goals:

 * Demonstrate a comprehensive design and development process including object-oriented analysis, object-oriented design, and implementation.